Peter Graystone

 He moved to UK aid agency Christian Aid to develop their resources for churches, producing 365 Ways to Make a Difference (Christian Aid:2005).
 At the same time he produced popular devotional texts including Signs of the Times: Modern Icons and Their Meanings (Canterbury Press:2004), Detox Your Spiritual Life in 40 Days (Canterbury Press:2004), 99 Things to do between here and Heaven (Canterbury Press:2006) and Be Happy: a 40 Day Journey to Contentment (Canterbury Press:2009).
 In 2008 he wrote the Collins 'Need to Know' guide to Christianity (Collins:2008).

 In 2009 he became the National Development Officer for Fresh Expressions for the Anglican missionary society Church Army.
 In 2010 he was appointed Coordinator of the Christian Enquiry Agency.
 In 2018 he became the Lay Training Officer of the Anglican Diocese of Southwark.
 He reviews theatre for the Church Times.

 Personal

-Peter is a Reader at Emmanuel Church, South Croydon.
+Peter is a Reader at The Church of the Good Shepherd, Carshalton Beeches.
 His younger brother Andrew is a regular presenter of BBC Radio 4's Daily Service.